dsmilkov/dsmilkov.github.io/_posts/2013-10-21-analyze-your-email-metadata.markdown

 </sup>

 ##Cleaning the data
-Real data is never clean, and the first you want to do when analyzing data is to clean it.
-Here is a python code that reads all the emails and filter out the invalid ones<sup>2</sup>.
+The first thing you want to do when analyzing data is to clean it.
+Here is a python code that reads all the emails and filters out the invalid ones<sup>2</sup>.
 {% highlight python %}
 import json